EZCodeLanguage/EZCode/README.md

 <details open>
 <summary><h2>Welcome!</h2></summary>

-**Welcome to EZCode!** EZCode is a comprehensive programming language built off of Microsoft WinForms.
-EZCode strives to make it as easy as possible to build a Windows program ranging from a Visual Application to simple console programs.
+**Welcome to EZCode!** EZCode is a comprehensive programming language built with C#.
+EZCode is designed to be easy to use straightforward, *although sometimes it can be tuff*.
 Refer to [Community](#community) to learn more on how to contribute and where to join our Discord Server!
 </details>

 <details open>